-The connection of the thermocouple to the ADC require minimal extra components, and it's recommended to use a differential input structure.
-The cold junction can be measured using a digital temperature sensor like MCP9804 connected to the MCU.
-If high accuracy is not required, the cold junction temperature can be estimated directly with the internal temperature sensor of the ADC (Figure 7-2).
+The connection of the thermocouple to the ADC requires minimal extra components.
+A differential input structure is recommended.
+The cold junction can be measured by using a digital temperature sensor like MCP9804 connected to the MCU.
+If high accuracy is not required, the cold junction temperature can be estimated directly with the internal temperature sensor of the ADC (see Figure 7-2).